MilesEDaniels/Thiamine-Dependent-Fry-Mortality/README.md

  $$ Y = U+\frac{L-U}{1+(\frac{C}{EC50})^S}$$

-Where: Y is fry survival (proportion); U and L are the upper and lower limits of survival (proportion), respectively; C is the observed thiamine concentration (nmol g <sup> -1 </sup>); EC50 is the thiamine concentration at which the proportion of survival is estimated to be 1/2 of U and S is the slope of the relationship.
+Where: _Y_ is fry survival (proportion); _U_ and _L_ are the upper and lower limits of survival (proportion), respectively; _C_ is the observed thiamine concentration (nmol g <sup> -1 </sup>); _EC50_ is the thiamine concentration at which the proportion of survival is estimated to be 1/2 of U and S is the slope of the relationship.

 Results from the dose-response model were used to generat the risk categores below based on EC50, EC90, and EC95.

 ---

-_Table 1: Risk categies for Thiamine-Dependent Fry Mortality based on egg thimaine concentration._
+_Table 1: Risk categories for Thiamine-Dependent Fry Mortality based on egg thimaine concentration._
 | Risk Category  | Thiamine Concentration (nmol g 	<sup> -1 </sup> )|
 |  :---:       |     :---:      |
 | severely impacted | < 2.7 |